-YHGfL identified Sirius Corporation as the leading services provider for Open Source systems in the UK and asked us to develop the vision and implementation strategy for internet-based services to all the schools in the region including e-mail (with anti-spam and anti-virus scanning), webmail, web connectivity with web proxying for enhanced performance, web content filtering and monitoring (adapted to the individual requirements of each LA and school), directory services (providing user management and single sign on access to all educational services).
+YHGfL identified Sirius as the leading services provider for Open Source systems in the UK and asked us to develop the vision and implementation strategy for internet-based services to all the schools in the region including e-mail (with anti-spam and anti-virus scanning), webmail, web connectivity with web proxying for enhanced performance, web content filtering and monitoring (adapted to the individual requirements of each LA and school), directory services (providing user management and single sign on access to all educational services).

 Sirius initially designed and built e-mail, webmail and directory services systems for YHGfL in 2004.
 Following the success of this first project, we were contracted to deploy a centralised, high performance web content filtering, monitoring and auditing system to the detailed requirements of five LAs in the region.